D8-X/d8x-trader-frontend-lite/README.md

   - This entry should then take the form:
     `VITE_ENABLED_CHAINS=1101;1442`

 - **VITE_ACTIVATE_LIFI**: This is an optional variable that allow to disable LIFI widget.
-It could be required when app is tested with testnet.
 The LIFI widget doesn't work with testnet.

   - By default, this variable is set to `true`.
   - If it is required to be disabled then it should take the form: